OpenCyphal/pycyphal/docs/pages/architecture.rst

   At this layer, data is represented as instances of well-structured Python classes auto-generated from their DSDL source definitions.

-- :mod:`pyuavcan.application` -- this is an entirely optional layer containing very high-level convenience classes providing support for high-level protocol features such as node heartbeat broadcasting.
+- :mod:`pyuavcan.application` -- this is an optional layer containing high-level convenience classes providing support for high-level protocol features such as node heartbeat broadcasting or monitoring.
   This layer can be used to look up usage examples for the presentation and transport layer API.

 - :mod:`pyuavcan.util` -- this is just a loosely organized collection of various utility functions and classes